jakimfett/gametome/README.md

         * headline,news,user,timestamp
         * extract category and short description from html blob
         * removed category/description/rating from html blob
-        * run news through HTMl sanitizer
+        * run news through HTML sanitizer
         * newstype and category imported as tags
     * Not Handling:
         * link to game